SebastianMarrero/SAAS-Churn-Analysis-Project/README.md

 **Churn Rate**
 0  -  52.631497;
 1  -  47.368503;
-- Minimal Skew in Churn values
+- Minimal Skew in Churn values.
-- Essential to know for adequate and effective modeling techniques
+- Essential to know for adequate and effective modeling techniques.

 ### Logistic Regression
-- predicted churn rate accurately over 71% of the time
+- predicted churn rate accurately over 71% of the time.
-- Caught 77% of all real churners — strong recall
+- Caught 77% of all real churners — strong recall.
-- Solid overall balance between false positives and false negatives
+- Solid overall balance between false positives and false negatives.

 #### Logistic Regression Coefficients
 - Churn is mostly driven by elevated support calls (2.206015), delayed payments (0.898523), and inactivity (0.522829).
 Meanwhile, customers who spend more (1.402743), use the platform frequently (-0.127561), or have longer tenure (-0.133455) are significantly less likely to churn.